How to Become a Plasterer

 Self-Taught & Short Courses (For Fast-Track Learning)

-Some private training providers offer intensive plastering courses that last for around 4 to 6 weeks.
-These courses provide basic skills but may not be sufficient enough for you to land high-paying jobs in the construction sector without gaining any further experience.
+Some people choose to find a private training provider that offer intensive plastering courses lasting around 4 to 6 weeks.
+These can provide basic skills but may require further training if you wish to land high-paying jobs in the construction industry without gaining any further experience.

 This option is best for people who want to start their own plastering business quickly.
-However, this should be combined with on-the-job practice in a construction setting in order to enhance practical skills and build a solid foundation.
+However, should also be combined with on-the-job practice within a construction site or private home in order to enhance practical skills and build a solid foundation.

 Do You Need Qualifications to Become a Plasterer?